Health Benefits Of Sleep Hygiene And Fundamentals

 While the body appears from the outside to be still and inactive, sleep is a time when the body is quite busy.
 During the night, we restock hormones, process toxins, repair tissue, fight infections, and process heavy emotions.

-Unfortunately, we have an epidemic of sleep disorders, from trouble falling asleep to often-interrupted sleep to overt insomnia.
-There are, however, several straightforward remedies which can help.
 This should always be pursued as a priority in any healing journey.
 Sleeping soundly also often increases our motivation to make further lifestyle changes (e.g. when well rested, it’s easier to eat healthily).

 We fall asleep due to the gifts of the pineal gland, located deep in the center of the brain.
 Following our circadian rhythm, the pineal gland secretes a neurotransmitter and hormone called melatonin.